Trojan Cleansing with Neural Collapse: Related Work

 \subsection{Trojan Attacks}

-The baseline data poisoning trojan attack was explored in~\cite{chen2017targeted} and~\cite{badnets}.
-The TrojanNN~\cite{liu2018trojann} attack, on a pre-trained model, carefully designs a trigger via network analysis and then reinforces it with a data poisoning step.
-Wanet~\cite{nguyen2021wanet} introduces warping-based triggers, while ReFool~\cite{liu2020reflection} introduces reflection triggers, both offering stealthier triggers than traditional trojan attacks.
-Instead of using the manually defined trigger, Lira~\cite{doan2021lira} jointly learns a subtle trigger injection function while poisoning the model.
+Early data poisoning trojan attacks were presented in~\cite{chen2017targeted} and~\cite{badnets}.
+The TrojanNN~\cite{liu2018trojann} attack, on a pre-trained model, customizes a trigger for the network and then reinforces it with a data poisoning step.
+Wanet~\cite{nguyen2021wanet} uses warping-based triggers and ReFool~\cite{liu2020reflection} uses reflection triggers, with both intended to produce subtler triggers than traditional trojan attacks.
+Instead of using a manually defined trigger, Lira~\cite{doan2021lira} simultaneously learns a trigger injection function while poisoning the model.